falkaer/the-guide/m4_real_time_systems/s3_branchless_programming.md

 # 3️⃣ Branchless Programming
 For this next section, I am going to be cheating a little bit.
 I am going to introduce to you a concept that is mostly about optimizing for branch prediction and cache lines.
+These things are somewhere between concurrency, memory optimization and real-time systems.
-These things aren't technically concurrency.
-But they do lead to an introduction of single instruction, multiple data (SIMD), which is...
+They do lead to an introduction of single instruction, multiple data (SIMD), which is...
 I don't know... concurrency's cousin or something.
-It also wasn't immediately obvious where else this would go.
+Factoring your code in a way that leads you to get good performance out of SIMD.
+This is not just about writing a function a certain way, but about how you structure your data, your code and your architecture.
 Anyways, branch prediction, branchless programming, data oriented programming and SIMD, here we go!

 ## Branch Prediction